JoshuaMarkle/website/README.md

   joshuamarkle.com
 </h1>
 <p align="center">
-  A simple website built using HTML, CSS, and JavaScript
+  A simple static website built using HTML, CSS, and JavaScript
 </p>

 ![image](https://user-images.githubusercontent.com/89358825/235251756-2e76bfd0-a7de-4d62-aebc-48c3ae00a7f7.png)

+## 🛠 Installation & Set Up

+You can just clone the repo or sift through the code to find anything you want!

 ## 🚨 Forking this repo (please read!)

-Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.

-I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
-It's always disheartening whenever I find that someone has copied my site without giving me credit.
-I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
-All I ask of you all is to not claim this effort as your own.

-### TL;DR

 Yes, you can fork this repo.
 Please give me proper credit by linking back to [joshuamarkle.com](https://joshuamarkle.com).
 Thanks!

-## 🛠 Installation & Set Up

-You can just clone the repo or sift through the code to find anything you want!

 ## 🎨 Color Reference